Weinman Law Offices

 Attorney Fees

 In New Jersey, real estate agents typically prepare the initial purchase contract using standard forms.
 After signing, there is a three-business-day attorney review period during which your attorney reviews the contract and can negotiate modifications or cancel the deal.
 Attorney involvement continues through inspections, mortgage contingency, title, and closing.
+Understand the truth about common attorney review myths.
+For a complete breakdown of what a buyer's attorney does throughout a New Jersey transaction, see: Do You Need a Lawyer When Buying a House in New Jersey?

 Attorney fees for a standard NJ residential transaction typically run $1,500–$2,500.
 If Pete is representing you on both the Staten Island sale and the NJ purchase, discuss combined fee arrangements with his office.
 See our FAQ about attorney fees.